aahmed22/fastapi_projects/readme.md

   The --reload parameter ensures you don't have to restart the application as your making updates.
 Just simply refresh.

 ## Working with FastAPI Docs
+After running the ***uvicorn*** command, launch your browser and enter this address: **localhost:8000/docs**
+From there you will be to view a live page of all API endpoints.
+FastAPI provides built-in support for Swagger UI integration, which allows you to automatically generate interactive documentation for your API based on your code.

-Below are the HTTP requests we will be working with from this app:
+Below are the HTTP requests/endpoints we will be working with from this app:
 * (GET) /players
 * (GET) /players/{player_name}
 * (GET) /players/